jorgevallejo/shortscripts/README.md

 ### essentials
 Opens websites and files that I use when looking for jobs.

+### lisyou
+This script reads the content of the directory, and formats the names of the files into csv.

+The goal is to get a list of files downloaded from Youtube into a format easily copied into a spreadsheet.

+The final fields will be:
+<channel>;<title>;<file extension>

 ### mapit
 This one is copied from 'Automate the Boring Stuff' by Al Sweigart.
 Opens Google Maps